LongxiZhou/Pulmonary-Embolism-Diagnosis-on-Non-contrast-CT/README.md

 - Step 7): Change the path for .dcm files to predict your own data.

-## Recalibrate SPEA on Your Clinical Setting
+## Recalibrate SPTA on Your Clinical Setting

 In real-world practice, **posterior probability calibration** is essential for making AI predictions clinically actionable—especially when doctors cannot directly verify the outputs.